Why Diversity is Valuable

 Some college students prefer a campus filled with others who are a similar age to them, while some prefer a wide age range of students.
 Which is best for you?

-The "traditional" college student is thought to be between the ages of 18-22.
+Traditionally, students range in age from 18 to 21.
 However, this college appears to attract a majority of older students.
-At Bank Street College of Education, 0.6% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
+At Bank Street College of Education, 0.6% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
 We rank Bank Street College of Education #2,308 in the nation for student age diversity.

 Bank Street College of Education Age Diversity Chart

-Analyze the age range of Bank Street College of Education undergraduates with the following chart.
+Analyze the age range of Bank Street College of Education students with the following chart.

 Questions About Diversity